mjhea0/express-testing-mocha-knex/README.md

 });
 ```

+Run all your tests.
+All should pass.

+Keep in mind that we are not running any tests to handle errors.
+For examples, what happens if you pass an invalid email into the POST request?
+Or if you provide an invalid ID to the PUT request.
+Think about edge cases.
+Then write tests.
+Do this on your own.

 ## Unit Tests

 New business requirement!

-Add a route to return all users created after a certain date.
-Let's add a helper function to eliminate unnecessary code in the route handler.
+We need a route to return all users created after a certain date.
+Since we already know how to write routes, let's add a helper function that takes an array of users and a year that then returns an array of users created on or after the specified date.
+We can then use this function in a future route handler.

 Steps: